Denzelxo/AI-Network-Traffic-Analysis/README.md

 ## 📱 Mobile Support

-The dashboard is fully responsive and optimised for:
+The dashboard is fully responsive and optimized for:
 - **Desktop**: Full-featured dashboard experience
-- **Tablet**: Optimised layout for touch interfaces
+- **Tablet**: Optimized layout for touch interfaces
 - **Mobile**: Streamlined interface for on-the-go monitoring

 ## 🔄 Real-time Updates

 The system provides real-time updates through:
 - **WebSocket connections** for instant data updates (when backend is available)
-- **Smart fallback** to simulation mode when the backend is unavailable
+- **Smart fallback** to simulation mode when backend is unavailable
 - **Automatic refresh** every 3-5 seconds
 - **Live notifications** for critical events
 - **Real-time charts** and visualizations